A Mother Delivers Twins In The Car While Husband Frantically Tries To Find The Hospital

-A 23-year-old Caldwell, Ohio mother ended up delivering her twin babies in the car when her and her husband were unable to get to the hospital in time.
+A 23-year-old Caldwell, Ohio, mother ended up delivering her twin babies in the car when she and her husband were unable to get to the hospital in time.
 Dacia Pittman was 38 weeks pregnant with twins when she found herself tossing and turning in the middle of the night unable to sleep.
-She was experiencing cramping which increased in its intensity.
-She soon realized she was beginning the early stages of labor and shook her 26-year-old husband Griffin awake.
+She was experiencing cramping, which increased in its intensity.
+She soon realized she was beginning the early stages of labor and shook her 26-year-old husband, Griffin, awake.

 Talk about a super mom! https://t.co/GlKjCg6RUc